mailjet/prestashop-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.4.0 =
+* Added possibility to unsubscribe customer from Prestashop newsletter through the List Cleanup
+* Added support of multiple Mailjet email events at one request

 = 3.3.3 =
 * Fixed errors in "Segmentation" screen
 * Fixed bug causing installation fail for MySQL versions after 5.7